 Most employees describe themselves as happy on most workdays, regardless of whether they are in the office or at home.
+Happiness During the Workday Regardless of Work Location

-Happiness x Number of Office Days

-Although employees coming into the office only 1 day each week say they are more satisfied with the arrangement than those coming in more often, impact on day-to-day happiness is not severe.
+Happiness x Number of Office Days Although employees coming into the office only 1 day each week say they are more satisfied with the arrangement than those coming in more often, impact on day-to-day happiness is not severe.
 While employees working more days from home are more satisfied with the arrangement, they are not necessarily happier.